 They keep me company by entertaining me with their games, mannerisms, and amazing communication skills.
 Their varied locations and positions for sleeping are amusing too.
-We have a lovely screened in porch where they love to go out and lie on the cool cement, or in the sunshine.
+We have a lovely screened in porch where they love to lie on the cool cement and bask in the sun’s warmth.
 They sit on the little patio table or a chair to get a better view of birds or lizards or bugs.

 Occasionally the stairs of our condominium building provide them and myself a safe, warm, dry place to exercise.
 Norie knows most of the other people who live in the building and will greet most of them.
 Sister runs for our propped open door if we are out in the hall and the building’s door opens.